tfsjohan/github-copilot-demo-dotnet/ApiComplete/readme.md

 * Make a `JokeController` that can serve up some fresh jokes
 * Make some tests

+> **Tip:** Copilot can use context from all open files, so try to open files related to what you're working on.

 ### Make a Joke class

 Here's a sample response from the joke api: